Greece: A look at the main candidates in Sunday's election

 Three other parties are vying for seats in parliament — set by a threshold of 3% of the vote nationwide.

-Golden Dawn is an extreme right party founded by neo-Nazi supporters 34 years ago, and leaders are currently on charges related to incitement to violence.
-The party has suffered a sharp drop in support before Sunday's vote.
+Golden Dawn is an extreme right party founded by neo-Nazi supporters 34 years ago, and leaders currently face charges related to incitement to violence.
+The party suffered a sharp drop in support before Sunday's vote.

 Former Finance Minister Yanis Varoufakis founded a pan-European anti-austerity party in 2016 and narrowly missed the threshold in Greece in European Parliament elections in May.